cstate/cstate/README.md

 cd cstate/exampleSite
 ```

-3. Launch the development setup much like this:
+3. Launch the development setup like this:

 ```bash
 hugo serve --baseUrl=http://localhost/ --theme=cstate --themesDir=../.. --verbose
 ```

 The main directory is the theme itself (the cState guts, basically) and the `exampleSite` folder houses all content.
-Use this local setup to experiment before deploying to production!
+Use this local setup to experiment before making a PR.

-If you would like to commit/make a PR, make sure that `themesDir` is a comment before trying to merge upstream.

 ## Updating 🎉

 **If you are updating from one major version to another, like from v3 to v4, then please [read the migration guides](https://github.com/cstate/cstate/wiki/Usage#migration-guides).**

-Assuming the production install instructions were followed, keep cState updated by having an up to date Git submodule in the `themes` folder. containing this repository.
-Your content will stay separate.
+Assuming the production install instructions were followed, keep cState updated by having an up to date Git submodule in the `themes` folder. containing this repository. **Your content should stay separate from the guts of cState.**

 Ask yourself these questions: